Munaf Patel

 Munaf Patel (born 12 July 1983) is a former Indian cricketer who played all formats of the game.
-He has also played for the West Zone in the Duleep Trophy and Gujarat, Mumbai cricket team and Maharashtra cricket team in domestic arena.
+He played for the West Zone in the Duleep Trophy and Gujarat, Mumbai cricket team and Maharashtra cricket team in domestic arena.
+Patel was a member of the Indian team that won the 2011 Cricket World Cup.
 In November 2018, he announced his retirement from cricket.
 He was born in Ikhar, Gujarat, India.

-He is a supporter of Youth Against Rape, a NGO started from instagram.

 Domestic career

 Patel first gained prominence in 2003 at the age of 20 before he had even played first class cricket for Gujarat, when he was invited to the MRF Pace Foundation in Chennai by the Indian chairman of selectors Kiran More.
 There he attracted the attention of visiting Australian captain Steve Waugh, and the director Dennis Lillee, a former Australian fast bowler, with his raw pace.
 With the backing of Sachin Tendulkar, he was signed by Mumbai in a transfer deal, in late 2003, without ever representing his native Gujarat.

 He was signed by Rajasthan Royals for the inaugural IPL season taking 14 wickets as the Royals won the title.
 He later moved to Mumbai Indians where he enjoyed his most prolific season in 2011 taking 22 wickets including a record breaking 5/21 against KXIP in Mohali.
 However, in the 2014 IPL Auctions, he was unsold despite a low base price of 10 Lakhs only.
 In the tenth season of the Indian Premier League he was picked by Gujarat Lions for 30 lakh rupees but did not play.